Right Side Up

 Right Side Up is a Ready for Work program and funded by the Georgia Department of Behavioral Health and Developmental Disabilities.
 RSU collaborates with the Division of Family and Children Services (DFCS), which provides Temporary Assistance to Needy Families (TANF), food stamps, Medicaid and childcare certificates for eligible clients.
 Clients are responsible for personal spending, medical co-pay and childcare overage.

-- Primarily residents of Georgia
+- Resident of Georgia

 - Temporary Assistance for Needy Families (TANF) recipients with a diagnosis of substance abuse and/or substance dependence